Napheesa Collier: Personal life

-Collier is the granddaughter of Gershon Collier, a Sierra Leone Creole lawyer, former ambassador to the United Nations, former ambassador to the United States, and, briefly, chief justice of Sierra Leone.
-Later, an expatriate, educator, and Yankees and Giants fan, he died two years before she was born.
-Her father, Gamal Collier, explained to The New York Times that he brought up Napheesa to know the "importance of self-sufficiency and responsibility and upholding the family name."
-Gershon had helped Sierra Leone gain its independence from Great Britain in 1961.

-Her younger brother Kai plays football at Lindenwood University in St. Charles, Missouri.

 Off the court, Collier loves to read, especially mystery novels by Ruth Ware.
 In October 2019, she became engaged to Alex Bazzell, a basketball skills coach.
-In November 2021 they announced they are expecting their first child, a baby girl.
-On May 25, 2022, Collier gave birth to a baby girl, Mila Sarah Bazzell.
+In November 2021, they announced Collier was pregnant with their first child, a baby girl.
+On May 25, 2022, Collier gave birth to their daughter, Mila Sarah Bazzell.
+On October 7, 2022, Collier and Bazzell were married in St. Louis.

+Collier became the first WNBA player to join EcoAthletes to work on climate action.
+Collier is also partnering with Opill, the first over-the-counter birth control pill in the U.S., to promote reproductive rights and sexual health.
+In April 2025 she signed with the Jordan Brand after being with Nike for the previous five years.

+On October 4, 2024, a video showed Collier talking with a fan using ASL.
+Collier learned sign language while growing up.

+Collier is the granddaughter of Gershon Collier, a Sierra Leone Creole lawyer, former ambassador to the United Nations, former ambassador to the United States, and, briefly, chief justice of Sierra Leone.
+He died two years before she was born.
+Her father, Gamal Collier, explained to the New York Times that he brought up Collier to know the "importance of self-sufficiency and responsibility and upholding the family name."
+Gershon had helped Sierra Leone gain its independence from the United Kingdom in 1961.
+Her father was briefly a professional boxer in five fights.
+During the WNBA season, her father has been helping support Collier and Bazzell with caring for his granddaughter before games to enable Collier to rest more.

+Her younger brother Kai played football at Lindenwood University in St. Charles, Missouri.